Planned Parenthood cancels abortions in Arkansas after restrictive law is reinstated

 Many of the people served by Planned Parenthood are low income.
 With only surgical abortions now available in the state at Family Planning Services in Little Rock, women served by Ho’s clinic in Fayetteville will have to drive 380 miles to have the procedure.
 Surgical abortions are also more expensive than the pills.

-"For a good portion of women in Little Rock, Arkansas," Ho said, "this means that abortion is banned for them."
+"For a good portion of women in Fayetteville, Arkansas," Ho said, "this means that abortion is banned for them."